phel-lang/phel-lang.org/content/documentation/truth-and-boolean-operations.md

 (id {} {}) # Evaluates to false
 ```

 To check if to two values are equal the equal function (`=`) can be used.
 Two values are equal if they have the same type and value.
-Lists, Vectors, Maps and Sets are equal if they have same values but they must not point to the same reference.
+Lists, Vectors, Maps and Sets are equal if they have same values, but they must not point to the same reference.

 ```phel
 (= true true) # Evaluates to true